Torotoro National Park, Bolivia’s epic jurassic adventure hub

-Even though we did hear great reviews about this place, there’s probably someone out there who will find it interesting, so it’s probably worth a mention anyhoo.
+Even though we didn’t hear shining reviews about this place, there’s probably someone out there who will find it interesting, so it’s worth a mention anyhoo.
 The so-called turtle cemetery is a collection of fossils of turtles and prehistoric crocodiles.
 It’s situated in the Molle Cancha community, 3.5km from the centre of Torotoro town.

 Seeing dinosaur prints without taking tours in Torotoro

 Though most of the good ones are sectioned off for the paying tours in Torotoro, you can actually see some dinosaur footprints for free.
 If you head out just a few minutes on the same road that the Torotoro Cañon tour takes, down Calle Arteche.
 You’ll be able to see the footprints once the river is on your left.